VPI

 Our Story

-Sarah, then still working as a visa officer at the UK Home Office, knew exactly what had gone wrong.
-The problem wasn't the applicant — it was the information ecosystem.
-The internet was flooded with immigration advice websites that recycled old content, used affiliate links to visa agencies, and were written by people with no first-hand knowledge of how consular officers actually evaluate applications.
-The gap between what applicants could easily find online and what they actually needed to know was enormous.
+The problem is not the applicants.
+It is the information ecosystem.
+The internet is flooded with immigration websites that recycle old content, use affiliate links to visa agencies, and are written by people with no first-hand knowledge of how consular officers actually evaluate applications.
+The gap between what applicants can easily find online and what they actually need to know is enormous — and for YMYL decisions like immigration, that gap has real consequences for people's lives.

-She spent six months researching the immigration information landscape before founding VisaProcessInfo in early 2020.
-The timing was challenging — the COVID-19 pandemic arrived just as the site launched, causing unprecedented disruption to international travel and visa processing worldwide.
-But the disruption also created a massive demand for clear, up-to-date information as millions of people found themselves stranded, waiting for borders to reopen, or trying to understand which visa categories had been suspended.
+VisaProcessInfo was founded in early 2020 to close that gap.
+The timing was challenging — the COVID-19 pandemic created unprecedented disruption to international travel and visa processing worldwide.
+But it also created massive demand for clear, accurate, up-to-date information as millions of people needed to understand which visa categories were suspended, how processing times were affected, and what documentation requirements had changed.

 The site grew organically through the pandemic years, reaching 50,000 monthly readers by mid-2021.
 As countries reopened and international movement resumed, traffic grew rapidly.
 By 2023, VisaProcessInfo was serving over 400,000 readers per month from more than 150 countries.
-The team expanded from Sarah working alone to a team of four specialist editors, each covering a different region of the world with genuine professional expertise.
+The editorial team expanded over time, with specialist researchers and editors covering different regions of the world with genuine professional expertise.

 Today, VisaProcessInfo publishes more than 10,000 individual visa guides covering 131+ destination countries across study, work, tourist, business, and permanent residency categories.
 Every guide is written or reviewed by someone with direct professional experience in that country's immigration system — not just researched from other websites.
 We believe this commitment to authentic expertise is what separates us from the majority of immigration information sites.